michaelbromley/ngx-pagination/README.md

 ### System.register

 ng2-pagination also ships with a bundle in the system format (`dist/ng2-pagination-bundle.js`), suitable for use with the [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader) and related loaders such as SystemJS.
-See the [demo Plunker](http://plnkr.co/edit/JVQMPvV8z2brCIzdG3N4?p=preview) for an example of this.

 ## Simple Example